geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_categories.rst

 Response
 ````````

-The response contains the identifier of the metadata whose categories have been updated.
+Successful response (HTTP code 200) contains the identifier of the metadata whose categories have been updated.

 Example::